gnud/django-remote-debug-docker/python_app/src/README.md

 ## Prepare IDE

-Open this project with root as python_app in the IDE.
+Open this project with root as djproj in the IDE.

 In the IDE create a new "Python remote debug" config.

-Find the "pydevd-pycharm.egg" file found in debug-eggs/ of the Pycharm Pro installation.
+Find the "pydevd-pycharm.egg" file found in debug-eggs/ of the Pycharm Pro installation and copy it in the tools directory besides the .git-keep file

 Now run the config with debug.